-Two people stopped their car to stare at a brown bear, but they really should have kept driving
+Two People Stop Car to Look at Bear, Bear Immediately Charges

 “We could see no cubs, no kill, or anything that would make this bear behave the way it did,” an attached statement from Kunau reads.

-He says the same bear attacked another car following him, and the charge was one of “the scariest moments of [his] life.”
+He says the same bear attacked another car following him, and the brown bear attack was one of “the scariest moments of my life.”